WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 I have presented a cornucopia of facts on file that prove Bacon was Shakespeare.
 It won’t matter to very many people.
 Foundational meta-Myths are nearly impossible to dislodge or change with mere facts.
 They grow slowly and they lodge in the heart, a place much deeper than the head.
 People will defend meta-Myth with their life.
 That’s the whole idea, and illustrates the power of story, of theater, of language and above all of Myth.

-The plays were first performed in London in the 1590’s, and continued somewhat (records are sparse, so very good for the Mystery) until the Civil War, when the Puritans closed the theaters due to the open secret of rampant pedophilia associated with them.
+The plays were first performed in London in the 1590’s, and continued somewhat (records are sparse, so very good for the Mystery!) until the Civil War, when the Puritans closed the theaters due to the open secret of rampant pedophilia associated with them.
 (Hey, boys in dresses uttering highly sexual dialogue might just cause some issues, ya think?)
 (21)

 The “Shakespeare Jubilee” organized by Freemason David Garrick, was the first big presentation of the hoax Myth.
 Garrick no doubt recognized the Freemasonic symbolism prevalent in the plays and felt obliged by blood oath, as a lodge brother, to propagate and extol the plays as well as the man who supposedly wrote them.
 He thus fulfilled his role as a ‘player’: “All the worlds a stage and all the men and women merely players”.
-Francis Bacon, off stage, was the writer for the “players’. (meaning actors)

-“The Shakespeare Jubilee, organized by David Garrick, took place in Stratford-upon-Avon between September 6th and 8th, 1769.
-Garrick, a renowned actor and theatre manager, [and Freemason] planned the event to celebrate the bicentenary of Shakespeare's birth.
-The festival included the unveiling of a new statue of Shakespeare at the town hall, and Garrick's delivery of an ode to Shakespeare, which was later restaged successfully in the Drury Lane Theatre in London.
+The Jubilee festival included the unveiling of a new statue of Shakespeare at the town hall, and Garrick's delivery of an ode to Shakespeare, which was later restaged successfully in the Drury Lane Theatre in London.
 The Jubilee marked a significant moment in Stratford-upon-Avon's history and the rise of Shakespeare to national prominence.
 The Pageant at Drury Lane Theatre under the title The Jubilee enjoyed 90 performances.
 The song "Soft Flowing Avon" was composed for the Jubilee with lyrics by Garrick.”

-David Garrick’s name is now on theaters across England and on the very ‘Temple Of Shakespeare’ in Hampton, on the Thames, quite near to the Royal Hampton Court Palace of Henry VIII and Elizabeth 1.
-Garrick is buried at Westminster Abbey with the verse: "Shakespeare and Garrick like twin stars shall shine/And earth irradiate with a beam divine”.
+David Garrick’s name is now on theaters across England and on the very ‘Temple Of Shakespeare’ in Hampton, on the Thames, quite near to the Royal Hampton Court Palace of Henry VIII and Elizabeth I. Garrick is buried at Westminster Abbey with the verse: "Shakespeare and Garrick like twin stars shall shine/And earth irradiate with a beam divine”.
 Got religion much?"

 With Garrick we see the authorship hoax becoming meta-Myth.
 Freemasons had much to do with this process, a subject I plan on outlining in another paper.
 The end result is what I call the ‘Shakespeare Effect’, an effect that continues today in multiple ways, to reverberate in England (19) as expertly portrayed in the recent feature film “The Lost King”.
 The Shakespeare effect began when the plays were written but it was meant for the future, went the impact of the hoax grew large.
 Bacon was the prophet.
 Bacon was the visionary.
 He hedged his bets with the Freemasons, now revealed as the primary cause of modern globalization in Jessica Harland Davis’ brilliant “Builders Of Empire” (23)